Bayesian inference to study a signal with two or more decaying particles in a non-resonant background: Statement of the problem

-We consider that the data has been sampled from a mixture model as described in the Graphical Model in Fig.~\ref{graphicalmodel}, and pursue the goal of determining the parameters of the model given the data.
-The data $X$ consists of $N$ events with $D$ observed random variables in each event, which we name $x^{(n)}_{1...D}$ for the $n$-th event.
+We assume that the data $X$ consists of $N$ events with $D$ observed random variables in each event, which we name $x^{(n)}_{1...D}$ for the $n$-th event.
 Each event can be of any of the classes determined by sampling the latent (unobserved) categorical random variable $Z$.
 In our benchmark case discussed above and studied in next section, we have 2 classes ($Z$ = signal or background) and $D=2$ observations ($m_{a_1 a_2}$ and $m_{b_1 b_2}$).
 The parameters for the distribution of the random variables $Z$ and $x^{(n)}_i$, which are collectively called $\theta$, are sampled once for the whole sample.
 For $Z$ these parameters could be sampled from a Dirichlet distribution (Beta distribution for the benchmark case), and for the $x^{(n)}_i$ depends on the specific feature represented by the random variable.
 In particular, observe that the parameters that rule the distribution for $Z$ in the benchmark scenario, $\pi_S$ and $\pi_B=1-\pi_S$ indicate the expected fraction of signal and background in the sample, respectively.

 Observe that in this model the random variables $x^{(n)}_{1...D}$ are conditionally independent given $Z$,

 but they are not independent if $Z$ is not observed.
 Since $Z$ is not observed, their dependence arises from their class assignment, providing a leverage to enhance the inference over the parameters given the data $X$.